 In general, drivers are required to remove MVD car tags from their vehicles before selling or disposing of a car.
 On the other hand, vehicle owners may be able to transfer their Alabama car registration plates to their newly-acquired cars if their county allows it.
 To transfer plates from one vehicle to another, motorists must visit their county’s license plate issuing office to pay the applicable transfer fees.
 Moreover, you only need to surrender car tags to the MVD if they have sustained enough damages or mutilations and you need to replace them.

 Alabama License Plate Fees

 When obtaining new car tags in Alabama, be mindful that their fees will vary according to the type of license plate, as well as the vehicle’s type and weight.
-Standard MVD license plates for vehicles or motorcycles with a gross vehicle weight (GVW) of less than 8,000 pounds, including dealer or manufacturer plates, are more expensive than plates for vintage vehicles, but cheaper than government plates.
+Standard MVD license plates for vehicles or motorcycles with a gross vehicle weight (GVW) of of up to 8,000 pounds cost $23.
 Furthermore, fees for military plates and specialty vehicles also vary.
 Personalized plates require motorists to pay an additional $50 fee.

 License Plate Lookups in Alabama